 Yes.
 Progressing scoliosis can worsen to the extent that the affected person’s body tilts so that the rib cage compresses the lungs.
 This makes breathing difficult.
-This is why it is wise to seek scoliosis treatment from a chiropractor in Gilbert.
+This is why it is wise to seek scoliosis treatment from a chiropractor.

 As scoliosis progresses, it puts pressure on the internal organs like the digestive system, the lungs, and the heart.
 This may lead to poor digestion and constipation and interfere with heart and lung function.
 Damage to the heart and lungs may follow.

 Mild scoliosis will not affect a person’s height.
 However, if a huge spinal curvature is not treated in time, the affected person won’t be as tall as possible.
 That is why a child with symptoms of scoliosis should seek scoliosis treatment Gilbert.
 The best treatment is chiropractic care.